forxtu/forxtu.xyz/src/content/pages/home/main.md

 keywords: blog, forxtu, programming, lifestyle
 ---

 Hi!
-Great to see you here!
+I'm Dennis, a web developer.
+On this site you can find different manuals and tips about web development.
+Enjoy!